GerHobbelt/cef-wiki/MasterBuildQuickStart.md

 1\.
 Install Windows 7 64-bit or newer and Visual Studio 2013 Professional Update 4.
 Visual Studio 2015 Professional is also supported but the [bugs](https://bitbucket.org/chromiumembedded/cef/issues/1691/windows-reduce-debug-build-link-time#comment-21297285) can be rather annoying.
 At least 8GB of RAM and 40GB of disk space are required to successfully build Chromium/CEF.

 2\.
+Install the [Windows 10 SDK](https://dev.windows.com/en-us/downloads/windows-10-sdk) to the default install location.

+3\.
 Create the following directories.

 ```
 c:\code\automate
 c:\code\chromium_git
 ```

-3\.
+4\.
 Download [depot_tools.zip](https://src.chromium.org/svn/trunk/tools/depot_tools.zip) and extract to `c:\code\depot_tools`.
 Do not use drag-n-drop or copy-n-paste extract from Explorer, this will not extract the hidden ".git" folder which is necessary for depot_tools to auto-update itself.
 You can use "Extract all..." from the context menu though.
 [7-zip](http://www.7-zip.org/download.html) is also a good tool for this.

-4\.
+5\.
 Run `update_depot_tools.bat` to install Python, Git and SVN.

 ```
 cd c:\code\depot_tools
 update_depot_tools.bat
 ```

-5\.
+6\.
 Add the `c:\code\depot_tools` folder to your system PATH.
 For example, on Windows 10:

 A\.
 Run the `SystemPropertiesAdvanced` command